 We are a group of historians and social scientists working together to discover what a deeper knowledge of the past, present and future of speech education can bring to these problems.

-Launched in early 2020, we are working with primary and secondary teachers, The English Speaking Union, the English Association, Voice 21 and the All Party Parliamentary Group on Oracy and to provide new evidence for how citizenship education can be taught through a focus on speech.
+Since 2021 we have been working with primary and secondary teachers, The English Speaking Union, the English Association, Voice 21, Education Scotland, Shout Out UK, and the All Party Parliamentary Group on Oracy to provide new evidence for how citizenship education can be taught through a focus on speech.

-We hosted a major conference in 2023, 'The Uses of Oracy', featuring Lord David Blunnkett and other politicians and leading academics, teachers and activists from the UK, US and Europe, to consider the future of speech education.
+In 2022, we hosted 'The Uses of Oracy', a landmark conference featuring Lord David Blunkett and other politicians and leading academics, teachers and activists from the UK, US and Europe, to consider the future of speech education.
 You can watch full recordings of the event including the plenary addresses using the link above.

 Check out our introduction to the project here and our blog for the latest contributions from a wide range of contributors.